-Student communications media, such as the student newspaper and yearbook, are aids in establishing and maintaining an atmosphere of responsible discussion and intellectual exploration on the campus.
+Student communications media, such as the student newspaper (Aurora Chronicles) and yearbook (Aurora Borealis), are aids in establishing and maintaining an atmosphere of responsible discussion and intellectual exploration on the campus.
 They communicate the activities and interests of the students, as well as help form student opinion.

-In order to maintain consistency with the mission and values of the institution, the Vice President for Student Services is to approve all non-academic material (including political, religious and business leaflets, petitions, and surveys to be signed by students, faculty, staff, and administrators) prior to distribution on campus.
-Students may appeal the decision of the Vice President to the Campus Life Committee.
-Academic material (such as surveys) for distribution must be approved by the faculty member, if for a class, or by the Vice President for Academic Administration.
-Disciplinary action may result from use/distribution/publication of non-approved materials.
+In order to maintain consistency with the mission and values of the institution, the Vice President for Student Services is to approve all non-academic material (including political, religious and business leaflets, petitions and surveys to be signed by students, faculty, staff and administrators) prior to distribution on campus.
+Students may appeal the decision of the Vice President for Student Services to the Campus Life Committee.